Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Introduction

 We assume a quantum quench scenario \cite{Rigol2008, Rigol, Eisert2015, Kim2018} in which a quantum system is initialized in a fully-decohered, infinite temperature state, except for a subsystem that acts as a sensor and is prepared in a pure state.
 For simplicity, we assume that this subsystem is a single qubit, which we refer to as the `probe' qubit.
-The relaxation dynamics of the probe qubit depends on the details of the underlying structure of the Hamiltonian, however, in the most generic case of non-integrable systems, an appropriate description can be given in terms of random matrix theory (RMT) \cite{Reimann2016a, DAlessio2016, Deutsch2018, Borgonovi2016, Dabelow2019, Reimann2019, Torres-Herrera2016}.
+The relaxation dynamics of the probe qubit depends on the details of the underlying structure of the Hamiltonian, however, in the most generic case of non-integrable systems, an appropriate description can be given in terms of random matrix theory (RMT) \cite{Reimann2016a, DAlessio2016, Deutsch2018, Borgonovi2016, Dabelow2019, Reimann2019, Torres-Herrera2016, Hamazaki2019}.
 We show that the time-fluctuations of the probe in the long-time limit contain information about the Hilbert space dimension of the device.

 Our article is structured as follows.
-Firstly, we present the basic scheme and summarize our main result, which relies on an infinite-temperature fluctuation dissipation theorem (FDT) \cite{Kubo1966} for the dynamics of the probe qubit.
-We continue, presenting numerical calculations that validate our predictions via exact diagonalization of a spin chain Hamiltonian.
-We then summarize our key findings, before presenting a more detailed derivation of our analytical results in terms of RMT.
+Firstly, in Section \ref{sec:Proposal} we present the basic scheme and summarize our main result, which relies on an infinite-temperature fluctuation dissipation theorem (FDT) \cite{Kubo1966} for the dynamics of the probe qubit in order to extract information on the scaling of the effective Hilbert space of a quantum device.
+We continue, presenting numerical calculations that validate our predictions via exact diagonalization of a spin chain Hamiltonian in Section \ref{sec:Num_exp}.
+We then outline in more detail our RMT model in Section \ref{sec:Model}.
+In Section \ref{sec:Time_dep} we derive an expression for the time dependence of generic observables in chaotic quantum systems, and discuss how this can be exploited for our measurements.
+We then derive the FDT, and extensions from the RMT model, and to finite temperatures, in Section \ref{sec:FDT}.
+Finally, we summarise our findings in Section \ref{sec:Discussion}.
+Further details and proofs are included in Appendices.
+We note that this is arranged such that our key findings can be understood from sections \ref{sec:Proposal} and \ref{sec:Num_exp}, with the detailed calculations presented later in the text.